-→ The Compute Node will get access to all hardware resources of the physical computer (Compute Node=physical computer).
-However, not more than 16 threads will be started for the compute intensive part of the simulation (even though the user setting allows to start 96 threads) as the hardware itself doesn't offer more than 16 physical CPU cores.
+$\rightarrow$ The Compute Node will get access to all hardware resources of the physical computer (Compute Node=physical computer).
+However, not more than 16 threads will be started for the compute intensive part of the simulation (even though the user setting allows to start 96 threads) as the hardware itself does not offer more than 16 physical CPU cores.